From 30 June 2022, this website will not be updated

 All Clinical Commissioning Group staff below Board level, and all functions of the CCGs will transfer to the ICS, along with many other duties and accountabilities.
 There will also be a transfer of several NHS England and NHS Improvement direct commissioning functions, which is currently being explored.
 Work is taking place across our system to ensure the transition is as smooth as possible.

 East and North Hertfordshire Clinical Commissioning Group (CCG) is the organisation responsible for commissioning (planning, designing and paying for) your NHS services.
 The CCG is made up of local GPs and health professionals, working together with other clinicians and patients, to decide how the local NHS budget of £724m should be spent.

-The CCG serves over half a million people (580,000) registered at 60 GP Practices across east and north Hertfordshire.
+The CCG serves about 600,000 people registered at 57 GP Practices across east and north Hertfordshire.
 Our GPs understand the health needs of their patients, and we believe this local approach to commissioning helps ensure good quality services that meet the needs of the population.